biomemsLAB/biomemsLAB/README.md

-# BioMEMS Lab
+# Welcome

-Welcome to the official GitHub page of the BioMEMS Lab at the University of Applied Sciences Aschaffenburg.
+Welcome to the official GitHub page of the biomems lab at the University of Applied Sciences Aschaffenburg.
 This repository serves as a hub for sharing the algorithms, scripts, and tools developed by our lab for analyzing data from in vitro neuronal networks cultivated on microelectrode array (MEA) chips.

 ---

 ## About Us

-The BioMEMS Lab is dedicated to advancing the field of bio-microelectromechanical systems with a focus on neuroscience.
+The biomems lab is dedicated to advancing the field of bio-microelectromechanical systems with a focus on neuroscience.
 Our research includes the development of tools and methodologies for studying neuronal behavior and interactions using cutting-edge technology.

 Here, you will find resources to explore, analyze, and process neuronal network data with an emphasis on reproducibility and accessibility.